paceaux/McSandy/README.md

  + Can now load a project by simply adding the name of the project as a hash to the url: `index.html#test`
  + fixed animation for expand collapse sections
  + improved the UI a bit, set the theme around one central color, threw some stylus variables around it
+ + load button, instead of loading when user chooses select button
+ + shortcut for running JS